 - Time-sharing: The candidate will spend a minimum of 50% of their time at the academic partner institution and a minimum of 6 months with the industry partner.
 This can be accumulative (e.g. 2 days per week) or consecutive (e.g. a block similar to an internship).
 In case there already is an extensive collaboration between an industry and academic partner at one site, e.g. a jointly funded and run industrial-academic lab, slightly different regulations may apply (for more information: firstname.lastname@example.org).

 - Location: The industry partner, industrial research lab, and industry advisor must all be based in Europe (regardless of HQ location), but can otherwise be in the same country/city as the academic partner.

-1. ELLIS fellows/scholars may nominate PhD students or postdocs who are working with them to become ELLIS PhD students or postdocs by sending an email to email@example.com (academic track) or firstname.lastname@example.org (industry track).
-The nomination email should include the following information:
+1. ELLIS fellows, scholars or unit faculty may nominate PhD students or postdocs who are working with them to become ELLIS PhD students or postdocs.
+The nomination can only be approved if the above requirements are fulfilled.

 - Name of the PhD/postdoc